JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 - **Environment Variables**: Runtime configuration (retention days, approval thresholds)
 - **Signature**: Vault HMAC (read-only display, auto-generated on save)

 *Due to space constraints, we show select screenshots.
-See [Screenshot_Audit_Index.md](/Demo/Screenshot_Audit_Index.md) lines 2100-2700 for complete Profile Editor walkthrough.*
+See [Screenshot_Audit_Index.md](/Demo/Screenshot_Audit_Index.md) lines 2100-2700 for complete Profile Editor walkthrough.
+You can also see all images here: /docs/blog/images*

 ---